TEXT-S&P summary: Tata Consultancy Services Ltd.

 We could lower the rating on TCS if we revise downward our transfer and convertibility assessment on India.
 This could be due to a downgrade of the sovereign.
 We could also downgrade TCS if any of the following unlikely events occur:

--- TCS has problems in project management or delivery capability and this leads to a significant loss of clients and revenues.
+-- TCS has problems in project management or delivery capability, leading to significant loss of clients and revenues.

 We could revise the rating outlook on TCS to stable if the outlook on sovereign credit rating is revised to stable.